jo-hoe/traitor-roulette/article/Traitors Roulette.md

     return reward
 ```

 I decided to give the AI rewards purely based on the current bot size (aka `bankroll`) and punish it much more harshly for losses than gains.
-Here is an overview of different stack sizes and their associated rewards:
+Here is an overview of different stake sizes and their associated rewards:

 ![ml_reward_20240810_1134](resources/ml_reward_20240810_1134.png)
 As you can see, the function is skewed and punishes losses more harshly.
 I decided to use this function to approximate [human loss aversion](https://en.wikipedia.org/wiki/Loss_aversion) and to model the fact that the peers of our contestants would most likely be less happy about losing money than winning any.
 The AI was trained by playing 2^18 (262,144) games, but based on the algorithm's loss functions, the AI stabilized after ~50,000 steps.